 FILTERS, THE PHOTOGRAPHY SEASONING

-Welcome to part 3 of the beginner series, photography lens filters.
-This is where I will introduce a long list of filters that I think every photographer should have… and make recommendations of the cheap fantastic that I have used before.
+In this guide, I will introduce a long list of photography lens filters that I think every photographer should have, and make recommendations of the cheap fantastic that I have used before.

 Add some spice to your photography without burning a hole in the wallet.
 Why not?